angular-university/angular-for-beginners-starter/README.md

 # Angular 2 + For Beginners Playground
 A playground for Getting Started with the Angular 2 + framework.

+This playground provides a save-and-refresh-just-works development environment with minimal dependencies and no build running on the background, its ideally suited for beginners just starting with the framework.

 # Installation pre-requisites

 The playground has minimal dependencies,  you only need node and npm installed on your machine.